stormchaserroleplaying/stormchaserRPG/Talents/Bard/Charm/index.md

 On a miss, the target has no hint that you tried to charm it.

-### Charismatic Resolve
+### Bardic Performance: Charismatic Resolve

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points<br>**Prerequisite:** Aura of Good Will and 7 Bard Talents<br>**Actions:** 1
 *Your presence alone gives your companions encouragement.*

-Expend a use of your Bardic Performance and select a creature that you can see within 60 ft.
+Select a creature that you can see within 60 ft.
 Until the start of your next turn, your companions gain +1d on skill checks and attacks made vs this creature.
 Once you have used this ability on a creature, it cannot be used on that creature again for 24 hours.